openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ## Refinements

-In this section we discuss several important refinements that can be made to improve the quality and performance of computer vision programs.
+In this section we briefly discuss several important refinements that can be made to improve the quality and performance of computer vision programs.

 * Cleaning Up Thresholded Images: Erosion and Dilation
 * Automatic Thresholding and Dynamic Thresholding